 Nareshwar and Sri Rang Avadhoot

-After Malsar, which is on the northern banks, a very important place on the same side is Nareswar, which has the ashrama of the renowned saint Sri Rang Avadhut, a disciple of Swami Vasudevananda Saraswati (Tembe Swami).
+After Malsar, which is on the northern bank, a very important place on the same side is Nareswar, which has the ashram of the renowned saint Sri Rang Avadhut, a disciple of Swami Vasudevananda Saraswati (Tembe Swami).
 It has a big temple complex visited by a very large number of people everyday.
-PppThe river flows in the southern direction at Nareshwar.
-The banks here are sandy, much like the seashore, quite uncharacteristic as far as the rest of the Narmadakhand is concerned.
+The river flows in the southern direction at Nareshwar.
+The bank here are sandy, much like the seashore.

+Sri Rang Avadhoot, belonging to the Dattatreya tradition, is a highly revered figure in Gujarat and Maharasthra.
 Born Pandurang Vitthalapant Valame in 1898, in a Maharashtrian Brahmin family in Godhra in Gujarat, he met his Guru at a very young age and was greatly attracted towards the ideals of a deep spiritual life.

 After completing his graduation from the Gujarat Vidyapeeth, founded by Mahatma Gandhi during the non-cooperation movement, he briefly worked in Navjeevan Trust, the chief publication centre for Gandhian thought, and later taught Sanskrit in a school which occasioned him to write a book on Sanskrit grammar.

 He was a polyglot and a widely read person, interested in best of world literature besides scriptures and writings on spiritual themes.
-Among foreign thinkers and authors, Leo Tolstoy specially interested him.
+Among foreign thinkers and authors, Leo Tolstoy interested him particularly.
 Along with the acclaimed Gujarati writer and freedom-fighter Narhari Parikh, he translated into Gujarati, the great Russian’s 1886 work ‘What is to be done?’ – an English title also used for another famous Russian tract of a later date by Vladmir Lenin.
 He also translated Ernest Crosby’s well-known book ‘Tolstoy as a School-Master’ into Gujarati.

 In 1925 he settled at Nareshwar and spent more than four decades there.
 He performed the Narmada Parikrama twice, in 1927 and 1930 – the first one in mere 108 days.
 He continued to employ his phenomenal literary talents in authoring more than 40 more books.
 He composed a large number of devotional songs compiled as ‘Avadhooti Anand.’
 He wrote on his Guru, Swami Vasudevananda Saraswati (‘Guruleelasmriti’ and ‘Vasudevasaptashati’) as also on the traditional scriptures like the Upanishads and the Vishnu Purana.
 He did a verse translation of the Bhagwadgita titled ‘Sangeetgeeta.’
-He collected and published Marathi Abhangas (devotional hymns) in form of ‘Rangtarang’ and authored ‘Ranghridayam,’ a work consisting of hymns on Bhakti (devotion) and Jnana (knowledge.)
+He collected and published Marathi Abhangas (devotional hymns) in form of ‘Rangtarang’ and authored ‘Ranghridayam,’ a work consisting of hymns on Bhakti (devotion) and Jnana (knowledge).
 He also wrote a 52 stanza poem on Sri Dattatreya titled ‘Dattabavani’ and another work titled ‘Nareshwar-Mahatmya’ on Nareshwar.

 His mother also lived with him at Nareshwar till she passed away just a year before he did.
 Sri Rang Avadhoot left his mortal body in 1968 at Haridwar but was cremated at Nareshwar.
 The place has become inseparable with the name and spirit of this great saint.